 The tour takes in many of Oswestry’s buildings that Wilfred’s family would still recognise nowadays.
 Wilfred Owen was born in Oswestry in 1893 and stayed until he was four, his family, however, had long connections with the town.

 Printed copies of the trail are available from the TIC (SY11 1JR).
-Open Wednesday, Friday, Saturday during the summer season.
-Other days – check on our Facebook page.
+Open Wednesday, Friday, Saturday (and Mondays from Easter to October).

-If starting the trail from the TIC, your nearest point is G – The Guildhall.
+If starting the trail from the Tourist Information Centre, your nearest point is G – The Guildhall.
 You can choose to start your trail from here, or walk down Arthur Street, across Willow Street and through the Park if you would like to start at A – St Oswald’s Church.

 IN 1891, Susan Shaw looked to marry the man she loved, Tom Owen.
 Family finances were ebbing away, her beloved mother Mary has just died, and there was a desperate need for some stability in the family.